rokath/trice/docs/TriceUserGuide.md

 ####  2.5.1. <a name='TargetTriceStamps'></a>Target Trice Stamps

-- Add the 2 hardware specific macros/functions to your project (example in [./examples/F030R8_inst/Core/Inc/triceConfig.h](../examples/F030R8_inst/Core/Inc/triceConfig.h) and [./examples/F030R8_inst/Core/Src/stm32f0xx_it.c](../examples/F030R8_inst/Core/Src/stm32f0xx_it.c) ).
+- Add the 2 hardware specific macros/functions to your project (example in [./examples/F030R8_inst/Core/Inc/triceConfig.h](../examples/F030R8_inst/Core/Inc/triceConfig.h) and [./examples/F030R8_inst/Core/Src/stm32f0xx_it.c](../examples/F030R8_inst/Core/Src/stm32f0xx_it.c) ) if you wish to have your Trice messages stamped, most probably timestamped.
+The time base is in your hands and is allowed to be different for the 16-bit and 32-bit stamps.
+Example:

     ```c
     //! ms32 is a 32-bit millisecond counter, counting circular in steps of 1 every ms.